Community Investment

 LEADING CHANGE THROUGH DONOR VOLUNTEERS

-Our Community Investment Committee works to make donor dollars go further.
-The 12-member committee is comprised of donor volunteers from our 14-county service area.
-They are committed to using a strategic approach to allocate funds that address the priority goals set by the United Way of the Ozarks Board of DirectorsMembers of the committee serve on one of three panels: Upstream, Safety Net or Innovation.
+Our Community Investment Committee and panelists work to make donor dollars go further.
+The committee is comprised of donor volunteers from our 14-county service area.
+They are committed to using a strategic approach to allocate funds that address the priority goals set by the United Way of the Ozarks Board of Directors

-United Way of the Ozarks Community Investment Committee 2021-2022
+United Way of the Ozarks Community Investment Committee 2024-2025

-Cindy Norman│ American National Insurance
+Cindy Norman Co-Chair│ American National Insurance

 Austin Beshears | City Utilities of Springfield